nikeokoronkwo/grayprint/README.md

 people to use, with support for authentication, user-provided information, .env files, and more!

+> This project is still a work in progress, and some of the features have either not been implemented yet, or are experimental
+>
+> Contributions are always welcome, and if you have any issue do consider filing a bug for it if not avaialble.

 ## Getting Started

 To begin using grayprint, you will need to install it.